amzn/selling-partner-api-samples/use-cases/vendor-direct-fulfillment/README.md

 To execute the deployment script, follow the steps below.
 1. Identify the deployment script for the programming language you want for your Sample Solution App.
     1. For example, for the Csharp application the file is `app/scripts/csharp/csharp-app.sh`
-2. Execute the script from your terminal
+2. Execute the script from your terminal or Git Bash
-    1. For example, to execute the Csharp deployment script in a Unix-based system, run `bash csharp-app.sh`
+    1. For example, to execute the Csharp deployment script in a Unix-based system or using Git Bash, run `bash csharp-app.sh`
 3. Wait for the AWS CloudFormation stack creation to finish
     1. Navigate to [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/home)
     2. Wait for the stack named sp-api-app-random_suffix to show status `CREATE_COMPLETE`